Wednesday, December 19, 2007

 Monday, November 26, 2007

-Basel Church has just elected a new bishop to replace Bishop Voo.
-The new bishop is Rev. Dr. Thomas Tsen (Dad of Irene Tsen).
+Basel Christian Church of Malaysia (BCCM) has just elected a new bishop to succeed Bishop Voo Thien Fui.
+The responsibility now rests on the shoulders of Rev. Dr. Thomas Tsen, the father of Irene Tsen.

-Like many churches, Basel Church has been yearning for change.
-Deep down, many people both the clergy and lay people have been hoping for a more tolerant church leadership, one that is not so rigid and uptight about the work of the Holy Spirit in the Church.
+Like many other denominations, Basel Church has been yearning for renewal.
+Both clergy and lay members have long desired a more open and tolerant church leadership - one that is less rigid and more receptive to the movement of the Holy Spirit in the life of the Church.

 "Stay-in Patient"